external-secrets/kubernetes-external-secrets/keps/20200901-standard-crd.md

       name: my-secret
       template:
         type: kubernetes.io/dockerconfigjson # or TLS...
+        # use inline templates
+        data:
+          config.yml: |
+            endpoints:
+            - https://{{ .data.user }}:{{ .data.password }}@api.exmaple.com
         metadata:
           annotations: {}
           labels: {}

-    # of course only one frontend should be defined
+      # Uses an existing template from configmap
+      # secret is fetched, merged and templated within the referenced configMap data
+      # It does not update the configmap, it creates a secret with: data["alertmanager.yml"] = ...result...
+      templateFrom:
-    configMap:
+      - configMap:
-      # do we need a api version here? who handles upgrades?
-      apiVersion: v1 #
-      name: my-configmap
+          name: alertmanager
-      template:
-        metadata:
-          labels:
-            app: foo
+          items:
+          - key: alertmanager.yaml

+  # data contains key/value pairs which correspond to the keys in the resulting secret
   data:

     # EXAMPLE 1: simple mapping
     # one key from a store may hold multiple values
     # we need a way to map the values to the frontend
     # it is the responsibility of the store implementation to know how to extract a value
+    tls.crt:
-  - key: /corp.org/dev/certs/ingress
+      key: /corp.org/dev/certs/ingress
       property: pubcert
-    name: tls.crt
+    tls.key:
-  - key: /corp.org/dev/certs/ingress
+      key: /corp.org/dev/certs/ingress
       property: privkey
-    name: tls.key

-  # EXAMPLE 2: multiple stores per ES
-  # we also need a way to fetch secrets from multiple stores
-  # thus, we need a way to define a store per data key
-  - key: /rds/database-secret
-    name: database
-    storeRef:
-      name: foo
-  - key: /users/my-db-user
-    name: username
-    storeRef:
-      name: bar

-  # used to fetch all properties from a secret
+  # used to fetch all properties from a secret.
-  # properties are merged in specified order
+  # if multiple dataFrom are specified, secrets are merged in the specified order
   dataFrom:
   - key: /user/all-creds
-    # optional: reference store
-    storeRef:
-      name: fuu

 # status holds the timestamp and status of last last sync
 status: